-ENG 602.
-Growth and Structure of the English Language.
+ENG 603.
+Studies in the History of the English Language.
 3 credits.

-History of the English language with attention to the changing forms of speech in phonology, morphology, syntax and semantics.
+Social, cultural, political, and grammatical history of the English language, with attention to changing forms of spoken and written language in terms of phonology, morphology, syntax and semantics.

 ENG 604.
-Contemporary Approaches to English Linguistics.
+Contemporary Linguistics.
 3 credits.